By Jonathan Decker (Family therapist, film critic)

 It’s Christmas Eve on the battlefront.
 Both sides have seen heavy casualties and soul-numbing violence.
 Amidst the cold and despair, someone starts singing “Silent Night.”
 Their comrades join in and, to their shock, so do their enemies in their foreign tongue.
 As hostilities cease for the night, enemies become friends as soldiers bond over their common humanity, pains, hopes, and faith.
 Based on the true story of a WWI ceasefire between English, German, and French troops, the brilliant Joyeux Noel (“Merry Christmas” in French) treads a fine balance between grit and tenderness, despair and faith, barbarity and humanity.
 As such, it’s a poignant and hard-hitting film that can be enjoyed year round, but works especially well as an alternative and thoughtful Christmas movie.

-CONTENT OVERVIEW: Joyeux Noel is rated PG-13.
+Joyeux Noel is rated PG-13.
 It has plentiful war violence, and although it’s not particularly bloody, it is intense.
 Some moderate profanity is scattered throughout.
-There’s a short love scene between a couple whose marital status is ambiguous.
-We fast-forwarded the scene, but the revew by Christianity Today says that there are brief glimpses of obscured nudity.
+There’s a short love scene between a couple whose marital status is ambiguous, with obscured nudity.

-MESSAGES TO DISCUSS: Peace can come between enemies if we lay down our arms (or tendencies towards judgement, hatred, and revenge) to let God and brotherhood into our hearts (Alma 24:20-27).
-There are false teachers who deny the Lord and his Gospel of love (2 Peter 2:1; 2 Nephi 28:9) teaching instead that which does not edify (D&C 50:23) and has a spirit of contention and hatred (3 Nephi 11:29-30).
-They are not of God; true disciples of Jesus Christ love and serve everyone they meet (Matthew 5:43-48; Matthew 20:26-28).
+Peace can come between enemies if we lay down our arms (or tendencies towards judgement, hatred, and revenge) to let God and brotherhood into our hearts.
+There are false teachers who deny the Gospel of love, teaching instead that which has a spirit of contention and hatred.
+True disciples love and serve everyone they meet.

 “BY THE MOUTH OF TWO OR THREE WITNESSES…”